adlnet/xAPI-Spec/xAPI.md

 * ```400 Bad Request``` - Indicates
 an error condition caused by an invalid or missing argument.
-The term "invalid arguments" includes malformed JSON or invalid object structures.
+The term "invalid arguments" includes malformed JSON or invalid Object structures.

 * ```401 Unauthorized``` - Indicates that authentication is required, or in the case authentication has been posted in the request, that the given credentials